 There are different rules for how citations should be presented, depending on the referencing style required by your unit.
 For instructions on creating an in-text citation in APA, Chicago, AGLC, IEEE or Vancouver, see the Curtin Library’s referencing guides.

 Plagiarism happens when you use the work of others but present it as your own.
 Very few people deliberately choose to plagiarise.
-Instead, it occurs when referencing is overlooked or when there is very little difference between a source’s words, phrasing and structure and your assignment.
+Instead, it occurs when referencing is overlooked or when there is very little difference between a source’s words, phrasing and structure and your assessment.

 The best way to avoid accidental plagiarism is to take care during the note-taking phase of the writing process.
 Take notes in your own words rather than copying phrases directly, and note down the details of the information source alongside the relevant notes.
-That way, when you include the ideas in your assignment, you will know which source to cite.
+That way, when you include the ideas in your assessment, you will know which source to cite.

 Original